 In addition, I am currently Convenor of the Postgraduate taught degrees offered by the School of Physics and Astronomy.
 Take a look at our Taught Master programmes.

-I am Deputy Class Head for Exploring the Cosmos 1.
+I am Deputy Lab Head for Astronomy 1.

 I maintain a modest compilation of useful links.